 About This Performance

 The members of France’s Modigliani Quartet are artistic heirs to legendary cellist Mstislav Rostropovich, having been named co-directors of the Evian Festival he oversaw.
-Reinvigorating traditional chamber music, “There’s a bright, youthful spark to the Modigliani Quartet’s playing.
-(The Guardian (UK))
+Not yet two decades old, the Modigliani Quartet has won prizes and hearts with captivating artistry.
+Reinvigorating traditional chamber music, “There’s a bright, youthful spark to the Modigliani Quartet’s playing” (Guardian, UK).

 BEETHOVEN: Quartet in D Major, Op.
 18, No. 3

 SCHUBERT: Quartet No. 14 in D Minor, D. 810, Death and the Maiden